-I will be joining the Management & Human Resources Department at HEC Paris as an Assistant Professor in the Summer of 2022.
+I am an Assistant Professor in the Management & Human Resources Department at HEC Paris.
 I recently graduated with my PhD in Management & Organizations at Boston University’s Questrom School of Business.

 I primarily adopt an ethnographic approach to reflect on how people experience and relate to their work, organizations and occupations.